-As managers to Skyline Commercial REIT; Skyline Commercial Asset Management Inc. (the "Asset Manager"), Skyline Wealth Management Inc. (the "Wealth Manager") and Skyline Commercial Management Inc. (the "Property Manager") will implement their values and strategies as they fulfill their responsibilities.
+As managers to Skyline Commercial REIT; Skyline Commercial Asset Management Inc. (the "Asset Manager"), Skyline Wealth Management Inc. (the "Exempt Market Dealer") and Skyline Commercial Management Inc. (the "Property Manager") will implement their values and strategies as they fulfill their responsibilities.
 The REIT's mandate is clear and focused on the following strategies:

-- Maximize Revenues The ability to maximize revenues for Skyline Commercial REIT is dependent upon four factors: - a.
-Increases to base rental rates upon lease expires and at lease renewal based on regularly updated, localized, competitive market data; - b.
+- factors: - localized, competitive market data; - b.
 Improvements in occupancy rates; - c.
 Reductions in operating expenses as it relates to overall tenant occupancy cost; and - d.
-Development or expansion of rentable space - Reduce Expenses Prudently managing expenses at the property level is critical for improving the profitability of each property and of the portfolio as a whole.
-Skyline Commercial Management Inc. has developed strategies to reduce and control expenses through a variety of programs, capital projects, and diligent consumption monitoring: - a.
-Manage consumption through tenant education and implementation of energy-saving initiatives (including through capital investment); - b.
-Reduce maintenance costs through competitive bidding and tendering requirements; - c.
+Development or expansion of rentable space - - through capital investment); - b.
+Reduce maintenance costs through competitive bidding and tendering requirements; c.
 Competitive negotiation and re-negotiation of critical service contracts with constant consideration for economies of scale, along with diligent and responsible tracking of billing; - d.
 Ensuring that only costs related to shared services are charged to common area costs ("CAM") versus costs that are tenant-specific and should be charged back directly to a tenant according to lease provisions; - e.
 Preventative and proactive maintenance and capital expenditure planning; - f.
 Future planning Bulk purchasing, internalization of current supplier services, etc; - g.
-Ensuring that standard leases clearly delineate Landlord versus Tenant responsibilities for repair and replacement, including recovery via amortization of major repairs, and moving tenants onto the current lease format at renewal; and - h.
-Ongoing training of Portfolio Managers and Building Operators in an effort to educate them on available cost saving measures, as well as on general maintenance.
+Ensuring that standard leases clearly delineate Landlord versus Tenant responsibilities for repair and replacement, including recovery via amortization of major repairs, and moving tenants onto the current lease format at renewal; and - cost saving measures, as well as on general maintenance.